 IBuyers have been called everything from a disruptor to the apocalypse for the real estate industry.
 When iBuyers first came on the scene, many agents and brokers feared the results the phenomenon would bring and the impact it would have on home prices, commissions and their professional futures.

 Over recent years as iBuyer platforms have rolled out in markets around the country, agents have had a chance to see first hand how this new option would play in their market.
 What are they seeing on the ground?

 Understand how to respond

-According to Spring Hill, Tennessee, agent Elizabeth Leanza of Exit Realty King & Associates, the biggest problem agents are having is coming up with adequate answer when potential clients ask about iBuyers.
+According to Spring Hill, Tennessee, agent Elizabeth Leanza of Realty One Group Music City, the biggest problem agents are having is coming up with adequate answer when potential clients ask about iBuyers.
 She said that sellers are inundated with iBuyer marketing and are naturally curious.

 “As real estate professionals, we seem to have only one argument as a means to protect ourselves and provide value: “Oh, but they’re going to charge insane fees!”

 “But what if money isn’t truly the bottom line for some sellers?”
 Leanza asked.
 For many sellers, having the freedom to bypass repeated showings and to be able to close when they want may be more important.

 “Does it look like we have their best interests in mind, or does it appear we just care about our paycheck?”
 Leanza asked.
 “This is why the iBuyer has become more and more appealing to our current homesellers.”

 Instead, Leanza suggests that agents help interested clients explore iBuyers and find out if that option is truly the best choice for them.
 The lower profit margin will be enough to dissuade most, while they will see that the agent is truly focused on the seller’s needs rather than their own commission.